 The Pastoral Ministry Program is for those who seek to serve the diverse pastoral needs of the Church and broader world.
 It equips graduates with appropriate theological knowledge, pastoral skill, and spiritual depth.
-The following eight courses are required of all students who complete this program (with the exception of the Church Management concentration):
+The following eight courses are required of all students who complete this program:

 |RPS 6311.
 Liturgy and Sacraments||RPS 6320.
 Theological Reflection|

 To meet the diverse pastoral needs of the Church, and its dioceses, parishes, and organizations, the MPM program offers several concentrations in this degree program, each with a unique curriculum:

 Campus Ministers provide proactive ministerial services on college campuses, reaching out to young adults.
 This program prepares those interested in working with a population faced with the challenges of college life, and the often accompanying questions about faith, values, and using one's gifts.

 The concentration in Church Management provides ministers with theological, pastoral, financial, and managerial skills crucial for the efficient operation of churches and schools.

 Recognized by the National Association of Catholic Chaplains, this focus area features on site Clinical Pastoral Education (CPE) at area certified CPE programs in regional hospitals, combined with academic knowledge and a capstone project.